NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

 class DFStatistics(Statistics):
     # rest of code
 ```
-to calculate the local metrics, we will need to implements few methods
+to calculate the local statistics, we will need to implements few methods
 ```
     def features(self) -> Dict[str, List[Feature]] -> Dict[str, List[Feature]]: